-On February 17, 2020, Front Yard's strategic alternatives review was completed, culminating in Front Yard's entry into an Agreement and Plan of Merger (the "Merger Agreement") with affiliates of Amherst Single Family Residential Partners VI, LP ("Amherst"), providing for the acquisition of Front Yard by Amherst (the "Merger").
-The Merger is expected to close in the second quarter of 2020, subject to the approval of the holders of a majority of Front Yard's outstanding shares and the satisfaction of customary closing conditions.
+On February 17, 2020, Front Yard entered into an Agreement and Plan of Merger (the "Merger Agreement") with affiliates of Amherst Single Family Residential Partners VI, LP ("Amherst"), providing for the acquisition of Front Yard by Amherst (the "Merger").
+The Merger was expected to close in the second quarter of 2020, following the approval of the holders of a majority of Front Yard's outstanding shares and the satisfaction of customary closing conditions.

-On May 4, 2020, Front Yard and Amherst determined not to close the Merger transaction.
-Front Yard entered into a Termination and Settlement Agreement with Amherst to terminate that the Merger Agreement.
+On May 4, 2020, Front Yard and Amherst determined to terminate the Merger transaction and entered into a Termination and Settlement Agreement to terminate that the Merger Agreement.
 As contemplated by the Termination and Settlement Agreement, Amherst has agreed to pay Front Yard a \$25 million cash termination fee, purchase from Front Yard 4.4 million shares of Front Yard common stock for an aggregate cash purchase price of \$55 million (\$12.50 per share) and provide Front Yard with a \$20 million committed unsecured multi-draw lending facility.
 Although it was anticipated that Amherst would provide a notice to terminate the Amended AMA upon consummation of the Merger, the termination of the Merger Agreement has resulted in the Amended AMA remaining in full force and effect between Front Yard and AAMC.
-As such, we expect to continue to provide portfolio management and certain corporate governance services to Front Yard under the Amended AMA.
+As such, we have continued to provide portfolio management and certain corporate governance services to Front Yard under the Amended AMA.